Gans, Oklahoma

 Gans is a town in Sequoyah County, Oklahoma, United States.
 It is part of the Fort Smith, Arkansas-Oklahoma metropolitan statistical area.
-Its population was 312 at the 2010 census, an increase of 50% over the 208 recorded in 2000.
+As of the 2020 census, Gans had a population of 251.

 History

 At the time of its founding, Gans was located in the Sequoyah District of the Cherokee Nation.
 It was originally called Jack Town, but was renamed Gann after three brothers, who were Cherokee Indians, settled there: Charlie, Swimmer, and Tom Gann.

 A post office opened at Gann, Indian Territory, on March 21, 1896.
 The Kansas City, Pittsburg and Gulf Railroad built a line through the area during 1895-6 and requested that the name be changed to Gans, since it already had two stations named Gann.
 The name of the post office changed to Gans on September 8, 1899.

 Gans incorporated in 1902.
 It lost this status in 1933.
 It reincorporated in 1953.
 The town was seriously damaged by a tornado in 1957, but later rebuilt.